Amaaan09/DelayDecoded-pyspark/README.md

 [This](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022/) is the dataset used for this project.
 The dataset contains information about various airlines.
 The dataset contains 61 columns and more than 10 Million Rows rows.
 The datasets were combined using Python.
 The dataset was cleaned and preprocessed using PySpark.

 # Deployment
-This is done using Docker and Streamlit, run the following command:
+This is done using Docker and Streamlit, Visit the website: https://delaydecoded.azurewebsites.net

-Visit the website:
-https://delaydecoded.azurewebsites.net

 OR

+Run the following command:
 <br>

 Pull the docker image: